Research interests: Mechanism Design, especially Information Design, Information Economics, Game Theory.

 This paper analyzes a bilateral trade model where the buyer's valuation for the object is uncertain and she observes only a signal about her valuation.
 The seller gives a take-it-or-leave-it offer to the buyer.
 Our goal is to characterize those signal structures which maximize the buyer's expected payoff.
 We identify a buyer-optimal signal structure which generates (i) efficient trade and (ii) a unit-elastic demand.
 Furthermore, we show that every other buyer-optimal signal structure yields the same outcome as the one we identify, in particular the same price.

-Multi-Dimensional Screening: Buyer-Optimal Learning and Informational Robustness (joint with Rahul Deb) [pdf]
+Multi-Dimensional Screening: Buyer-Optimal Learning and Informational Robustness (joint with Rahul Deb) [pdf] (R&R at Restud)